flancian/garden/agora pkg chapter.md

 - [[Tim Berners Lee]] for his work on the [[web]] and later on [[Solid]], which informs the Agora's approach to managing user data.
 - [[Ward Cunningham]] for developing the [[wiki]], his influence on the [[c2]] pattern repository, and his current work on [[fedwiki]], which explores many of the same patterns the Agora tries to explore in complementary ways[^fedwiki].

-The reference Agora is a project with a pragmatic bent directed towards world improvement.
-It is a case study in [[protopian thinking]] directed towards global reform and revolution.
+Finally, a [[caveat emptor]]: the [[reference Agora]] is highly idiosyncratic; it is a project with a pragmatic bent directed towards world improvement, specifically an experiment in [[protopian thinking]] directed towards [[global reform and revolution]].
 It tries to explore the full nature of the internet as it could be, using the tools at hand to exercise the tasks at hand as necessary as we try to optionally improve the world together.

 - #pull [[social media]]
 - #pull [[effective altruism]]